farnamt1376/BIMM143/README.md

 # BIMM143

-Class work from winter 2024
+Class work from W24 for BIMM143 at UC San Diego